ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 ## 3. Create a local security environment file for variables.

 Create a `.env` file and copy these keys and insert confidential values.
-> make sure there are no whitespaces between keys and values
+> make sure there are no whitespaces between keys and values.
+> beware: Quacker backend has a <em>trailing /</em>.

     # Qwacker backend